kexiZeroing/kexiZeroing.github.io/src/blog/reading-dans-new-articles-about-rsc.md

 ---
-title: "Reading Dan's new articles"
+title: "Reading Dan's new articles about RSC"
 description: ""
 added: "Apr 20 2025"
 tags: [react, code]
-updatedDate: "May 10 2025"
+updatedDate: "July 10 2025"
 ---

 Dan is really a good writer.
 He recently published several articles this April, which is uncommon in recent years.
 I'm particularly drawn to his storytelling style that captivates readers from beginning to end.
 Instead of sharing his original texts here, I'll show some code from his articles that demonstrates key ideas.